Bartholomew Price: Life

-He was born at Coln St Denis, Gloucestershire, in 1818.
-He was educated at Pembroke College, Oxford, of which college (after taking a first class in mathematics in 1840 and gaining the university mathematical scholarship in 1842) he became fellow in 1844 and tutor and mathematical lecturer in 1845.
-He at once took a leading position in the mathematical teaching of the university, and published treatises on the Differential calculus (in 1848) and the Infinitesimal calculus (4 vols., 1852–1860), which for long were the recognized textbooks there.
+Bartholomew Price was born at Coln St Denis, Gloucestershire, on 14 May 1818, the son of the Revd W. Price, Rector of that parish.
+He went up to Pembroke College, Oxford and took first-class hours in the Final Honours School of Mathematics in 1840.
+In 1842 he won the university mathematical scholarship and in 1844 was ordained and was elected Fellow and Tutor in Mathematics at Pembroke College.
+He at once took a leading position in the mathematical teaching of the university, and published treatises on the Differential calculus in 1848 and the Infinitesimal calculus (4 vols.) in 1852–1860.
 This latter work included the differential and integral calculus, the calculus of variations, the theory of attractions, and analytical mechanics.

-In 1853, he was appointed Sedleian professor of natural philosophy, resigning it in June 1898.
+In 1853 he was appointed Sedleian Professor of Natural Philosophy, a position he held until June 1898.
 His chief public activity at Oxford was in connection with the Hebdomadal Council, and with the Clarendon Press, of which he was for many years secretary.
-He was also a curator of the Bodleian Library, an honorary fellow of the Queen's College, a governor of Winchester College and a visitor of Greenwich Observatory.
+He was also a curator of the Bodleian Library, an honorary fellow of The Queen's College, a governor of Winchester College and a visitor of Greenwich Observatory.

+On 20 August 1857 at Littleham near Exmouth in Devon, Bartholomew Price married Amy Eliza Cole, the eldest daughter of William Cole Cole, Esq. [sic] of Highfield, Exmouth.
+The marriage was conducted by the Revd Francis Jeune, the Master of Pembroke College, Oxford.
+The couple moved into 11 St Giles' Street, where their seven children were born between 1858 and 1870.
+They moved out in 1891.